 Pirate Radio Hall of Fame.
 We are always on the lookout for more so, if you have any items of interest, please get

 A number of the photos, stickers and recordings on this site are beginning to show

 their age.
-Apologies for some of the less than perfect quality.
+Apologies for those that are of less than perfect quality.
 Many of the photographs were distributed freely by the various radio stations

-Fame that are of unknown origin.
+Fame which are of unknown origin.
 Where photos have been scanned from books, newspapers or magazines, we have given credit.

 However, if anybody believes that their copyright has been inadvertently infringed by the inclusion of an item on this site, please